 This north-south route especially calls out to nature lovers thanks to all of the wildlife resorts lining the route, like the Yazoo Refuge and the Theodore Roosevelt Refuge.
 There are also plenty of quaint river towns like Greenville and Rosedale you can spend the night in and as you head further south you’ll get to sample that fine fried food the Deep South is so well-known for.

-Reach Louisiana and allocate a good amount of time to explore the highlights of the state, mainly, New Orleans.
+Reach Louisiana and allocate a good amount of time to explore the highlights of the state, mainly, New Orleans and a few days in Lake Charles too.

 I love that city!
 And you’ll need the extra time to make it through at least some of the incredible New Orleans food experiences.